Overview

 Configuring Instructions

-Instructions are the core prompt that guides your worker’s behavior.Access Instructions
+Instructions are the core prompt that guides your worker’s behavior.Review Default Prompt

 Adding Tools

-Tools give your worker specific capabilities to perform actions.Navigate to Tools
+Tools give your worker specific capabilities to perform actions.Review Available Tools

 - Web search